US Mobile provides cheap cell phone plans that rely on two of America’s major wireless networks, but is the service

 1. Plans and Pricing

 US Mobile’s cell phone plans are a lot cheaper than the major networks.
 However, the service could do a better job of simplifying the process of choosing the best plan.

 US Mobile has plans with data caps, unlimited data, shared data and even the ability to build your own plan.

-From my five years of experience helping people switch to cheaper phone plans, most consumers want either a light data plan or an unlimited data plan, which is what I chose to test for this review.
+From my years of experience helping people switch to cheaper phone plans, most consumers want either a light data plan or an unlimited data plan, which is what I chose to test for this review.

 Light Data Plans